Pet Loss Grief Counseling Certification

 The AIHCP reserves the right to approve all such courses for consideration toward re-certification.
 For any courses to be considered, applicants must submit copies of all certificates of completion or transcripts verifying completion.
 Applicants who are using their degrees to meet partial fulfillment of the education requirements for certification must have official transcripts submitted from their University or College, directly to the AIHCP.

-The American Academy of Grief Counseling offers a Fellowship Program in Grief Counseling for its Certified Members: Access Information.
+The American Academy of Grief Counseling offers a Fellowship Program in Pet Loss Grief Counseling for its Certified Members: Access Information.
 Those who are Certified in Pet Loss Grief Support may also seek to achieve a Fellowship in Pet Loss Grief Support: Access Information

 Click here for the online application.
 Please print application and postal mail.